fab-uleuh/raycast-keyboard-win-mac-switch/README.md

 # Keyboard Win Mac switch

-This extension allow you to switch alt and window keys
+This raycast extension allow you to switch alt and window keys